 “With interview questions posted as captions on the screen, it felt strange delivering a monologue.
 I felt the process would work better for younger generations who are used to posting and recording themselves and might feel more comfortable in that situation.
 It’s very different from a video interview taking place in real-time. it was also strange talking live to myself on the screen”

 The feedback I’ve had has been mixed.
-Both interviewers and candidates comment negatively on the impersonal elements with interviewerss coming our more strongly than candidates on the cost effectiveness of the process.
-Candidates who are confident and comfortable performing to camera tend to do better and nervous candidates tend to underperform.
-With limited time for answers, preparation is key with an abiltiy to be succinct more important than ever.
-All believed that an automated interview by video was a huge improvement on its counterpart the auotmated telephone screening.
+Both interviewers and candidates comment negatively on the impersonal elements with interviewers coming our more strongly than candidates on the cost effectiveness of the process.
+Candidates who are confident and comfortable performing to camera tend to do better and nervous candidates tend to under-perform.
+With limited time for answers, preparation is key, with an ability to be succinct more important than ever.
+All believed that an automated interview by video was a huge improvement on its counterpart the automated telephone screening.

-Regular face-to face interviews are considered to be one of the least effective ways of hiring talent and lead to signficiant errors.
+Regular face-to face interviews are considered to be one of the least effective ways of hiring talent and lead to significant errors.
 So care is needed to make sure the questions are designed and appropriate for each role.
 There were some doubts around their effectiveness on managing unconscious bias.
-Many felt that it was simply being deferred and judgements were being made especially on appearance and voice.
+Many felt that it was simply being deferred and judgments were being made especially on appearance and voice.
+There is also increasing evidence of bias embedded within the software itself.

 One HR Manager suggested:

-Despite the automation of the process it is still possible for bias to kick in around gender, appearance, accent, voice, ethnicity etc. so it doesn’t go away completely.
-The “performer” quite, often an indivudalist alpha male personality will tend to do better.
+Despite the automation of the process it is still possible for bias to kick in around gender, appearance, accent, voice, facial irregularities or deformities, ethnicity etc. so it doesn’t go away completely.
+The “performer” quite often an individualist alpha male personality will tend to do better.
 So that’s not a change for the better.

 There was a consensus that an automated interview is useful for preliminary triage especially for lower levels positions where there is a high number of applicants.
 It is also useful for technical roles or to assess a specific skill. it would also be helpful if a performer personality is needed for a role.